Age structure

 (Percentage)

-Working age people support fewer children but more older persons
+Working age people support fewer children but a larger number of older people

-In most regions of the world, the bulk of the dependency ratio decrease has already taken place, and further decreases in the child dependency ratio are projected to be more than offset by increases in the old-age dependency ratio.
-In Africa, however, the decline of the dependency ratio is expected to continue beyond 2050.
-By 2050, the dependency ratio in Africa is projected to fall to 60 per cent from 78 per cent in 2021.
+In most regions of the world, the bulk of the dependency ratio decrease has already taken place.
+Further decreases in the child dependency ratio are projected to be more than offset by increases in the old-age dependency ratio.
+In Africa, however, the decline of the dependency ratio is expected to continue beyond 2050, and by 2050, the indicator is projected to fall to 60 per cent from 77 per cent in 2022.
 In developed economies, dependency ratios are already increasing and are projected to reach 73 per cent by 2050.

 Figure 3.
 Dependency ratio by age structure